KseniiaErnest/JS-Module1-FinalProject-Game/README.md

 Next step is to not allow more than 10 questions, and the condition for that is to say: if qCount is greater than 9, then we stop the function (return - because we know that after _return_ the function stops its execution);

-After that we call back the 3 fucntions that we created before and add one more _startTimer(seconds, 'timer') that we will declare later; seconds that assigned to secondsInput and starts the countdown from 10, and 'timer
+After that we call back the 3 fucntions that we created before and add one more _startTimer(seconds, 'timer') that we will declare later; seconds that assigned to secondsInput and starts the countdown from 10, and 'timer ;

+--- setCorrectAnswerC() ---

+This function sets the color of the progress track number to green if the answer is correct + adds a point to the score;

+--- setWrongAnswerC() ---

+This function sets the color of the progress track number to red if the answer is wrong;

+--- setFinalScore() ---

+This function depending on the score sets the text content and final score, we use if statements;

+--- displayResultScreen() ---

+This function displays result box, and hiddes the question box + changes the text content of question number content + changes timer content to 00:00, and invokes setFinalScore()